Life Journey Work for Professionals Working with Adopted Children and Families

 • There are questions about how contact with birth family or siblings connects to a child’s life story.

 Adoption teams and colleagues across the National Adoption Service can provide support, guidance and shared learning to help professionals approach Life Journey Work in a thoughtful and consistent way.
+We also welcome your ideas - let us know if there are topics you’d like to see on the website or areas of Life Journey Work you’d like to learn more about.

 Need more support?